gzuuus/nostrichat-plugin/README.md

 ## Basic usage
-+ To use this plugin, you must first configure your public key fields and the list of relays in the settings page "WordPress admin dashboard > Settings (right sidebar) > Nostrichat".
++ To use this plugin, you must first configure your public key fields and optionally the list of relays in the settings page "WordPress admin dashboard > Settings (right sidebar) > Nostrichat".
 + Once these are filled in, you can simply use the following shortcode on any wordpress page: [nostrichat].
 + You can also use the following argument within the shortcode to specify the chat type 'chat-type=" "', supported values are 'GLOBAL' and 'DM'.
 + 💡 If you add the shortcode without specifying this argument, the default chat type will be 'GLOBAL'.